Have Questions? 888-508-6572

 Obtaining Permits

-When building an ADU, you’ll need to get certain permits to make sure the project is safe and compliant.
-Remodeling without a permit makes you vulnerable to fines, insurance issues, resale complications, and more.
+When building an ADU, you’ll need to get specific permits to make sure the project is safe and compliant.
+Remodeling without a permit license means you are vulnerable to fines, insurance issues, resale complications, etc.

 Your contractor usually handles pulling permits, but it’s important to know what’s required before beginning any demolition.
 Here are some standard licenses you might need to build an ADU: